bonsai-rx/docs/articles/reactive-gateinterval.md

 ### Examples

-Use `GateInterval` to extract the first element from a source sequence that is emitted within the time interval.
+Use `GateInterval` to extract the first element from a source sequence that is emitted within the specified time interval.

 :::workflow
 ![GateInterval Example](../workflows/reactive-gateinterval-example.bonsai)